caroline568/caroline568/README.md

 ### Software Engineering Student | UI/UX Designer | Full-Stack Developer in Training | Founder @ Kavaro Agency

-I'm a Software Engineering student at Moringa School passionate about building digital products that combine thoughtful design with functional technology.
+I'm a Software Engineering student at Moringa School.
+I build fintech and health products for everyday Kenyans — currently shipping Finora, a financial coaching app for the M-Pesa generation.

 My journey into tech began through UI/UX design and evolved into software engineering, where I'm learning both frontend and backend development while building projects and documenting my growth in public.